Mellonyt/MemLua/README.md

 It was designed to replicate the Lua Engine of Cheat Engine, but being that it is built around DLL's, it can offer a much wider range of capablities.
-It can be used for high-quality exploit development, making tedious time-consuming tasks possible in just 1 line of code.
+It can be used for high-quality exploit development, making tedious time-consuming tasks as easy as one line.

 Features include:
 - Fast and efficient x86 disassembly/translation